Reptile and Amphibian Regulations

 CPW staff are considering potential revisions and clarifications to reptile and amphibian regulations.
 Staff are also assessing how relevant policies are communicated to the public and the location of applicable provisions within CPW regulations.

-Recent concerns over herptile declines tied to increased trade and illegal trafficking prompted CPW staff to specifically consider the collection of wild reptiles and amphibians allowed in regulation and to develop alternatives for revised collection regulations.
+Recent concerns over herpetofauna declines tied to increased trade and illegal trafficking prompted CPW staff to specifically consider the collection of wild reptiles and amphibians allowed in regulation and to develop alternatives for revised collection regulations.
 Public and stakeholder feedback on the collection regulation alternatives will inform CPW’s staff recommendation that will be presented to the PWC in 2026.

 Other suggested changes to reptile and amphibian regulations raised through citizen petitions or other channels may also be considered during the development of regulatory recommendations.